Brianne Howey

 Brianne Howey (born May 24, 1989) is an American actress.
 She is best known for her role as Georgia Miller in the Netflix series Ginny & Georgia.
-She has also gained recognition with main roles in the Fox series The Exorcist (2016) and The Passage (2019) and a recurring role in the first season of The CW's superhero drama Batwoman (2019–2020) as Reagan Pye.
-Since 2021, she has starred as young mother Georgia Miller in the Netflix comedy-drama series Ginny & Georgia.
+She has also gained recognition with main roles in the Fox series The Exorcist (2016) and The Passage (2019) and a recurring role in the first season of The CW's superhero drama Batwoman (2019–2020) as Reagan.

 In 2024, she starred as Molly Turner in the Farrelly brothers holiday comedy Dear Santa.
 In 2025, she starred in Happy Madison Netflix film Kinda Pregnant.

 Early life

-Howey was born on July 14, 1989.
-She has at least four siblings.
+Howey was born on May 24, 1989.
 Howey was raised by a single mother, from whom she later took inspiration for her role as Georgia Miller in the Netflix television show Ginny & Georgia, and is the oldest of five siblings.

 She attended Flintridge Sacred Heart Academy, an all girls' Catholic high school in La Cañada Flintridge, California, where she joined the improv team.
 She continued her acting education and studied theatre at New York University Tisch School of the Arts, and the Lee Strasberg Theatre and Film Institute.
 During her time in college, she starred in the NYU student short films Suckerpunch in 2008, Appropriate Sex in 2009, and Party Favours in 2010.